 no products in the cart

-What is the difference between feminized and autoflowering seeds?
+The difference between feminized and autoflowering seeds

-Differences between feminized seeds and feminized autoflower seeds
+Difference between feminized and autoflower seeds

 Benefits of feminized seeds

-- Feminized seeds are almost 100% free of hermaphrodites.
+- Feminized seeds are almost 100% free of hermaphrodites

-> Check our feminized seeds
+Tip: check all our feminized seeds

-Where feminized seeds begin to flower as soon as they receive less sunlight (or artificial light) an autoflower will start to flower on the basis of age.
-For this, the grower doesn’t have to adjust his lighting schedule or wait for the arrival of autumn.
+Where feminized seeds begin to flower as soon as they receive less sunlight (or artificial light) an autoflower will start to flower based on age.
+For this, the grower doesn’t have to adjust the lighting schedule or wait for the arrival of autumn.
 Growing an autoflower is therefore much easier than a female plant from feminized seeds.